Skip to content

 objectMapper.registerModule(simpleModule);

-FieldStrategy has three strategies:
+FieldStrategy has three policies:

-• IGNORED: Ignore
+• IGNORED: Ignore checks

-• NOT_NULL: Non-NULL, default strategy
+• NOT_NULL: Non-NULL, the default policy

 • NOT_EMPTY: Non-empty